-Many people use their kids as an excuse not to travel.
+Many people use their kids as an excuse not to travel but flying with kids is doable.
 They don’t want to bring them along to certain places because they think, “They won’t even remember it,” or “It will be too much of a hassle to fly with them.”
 Even if your kids are young, you can still take them places.
 So what if they don’t remember it—you will!
 Kids can add to the adventure and can help you have the same curious spark that they do as you tour around new cities and different countries.

 We will admit that flying with kids isn’t always easy, though.
 However, here are some tips to make it doable.